julianslatlem/FallingSandSimulation2.0/README.md

 although on Windows, it seems to not work correctly unless you are using CLion for some reason.

 ## Variables
-If you were to actually build the project yourself, there are a few variables that you can change in the code to alter the behavior of the simulation. <br>
+If you were to actually build the project yourself, there are a few constants that you can change in the code to alter the behavior of the simulation. <br>

 Why would you want to do this? <br>
 Well, because you can, of course. <br>

-You can find the variables in the "src/globals.h" file. <br>
+You can find the constants in the "src/globals.h" file. <br>
-Here, you have variables such as:
+Here, you have constants such as:
 - **WIDTH, HEIGHT** - The size of the window, in pixels.
 - **PARTICLE_SIZE** - The size of each particle, in pixels.
 - **TARGET_FPS** - The target framerate of the simulation.